 Remember that your Pittsburgh criminal defense attorney will need all the facts.
 Don’t hesitate to trust and confide in him, so he can work his hardest for you.
 He will use the facts of your case to plan an effective defense.

 If you have been charged with a violent crime in or around the city of Pittsburgh, you will need an experienced, aggressive criminal defense attorney.
-The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or 412-389-0805.
+The Logue Criminal Defense team serves the Tri-State area of Pittsburgh, PA, the surrounding counties, West Virginia, and Ohio.
+To schedule a free initial consultation with a dedicated lawyer from Logue Law Group, call us now at 1-844-PITT-DUI or 412-389-0805.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!